-Anvil Trust seeks to provide Christian residential care and support in the local community for the learning disabled adult.
-The Trust exists for all those with learning disabilities who need us, and not just for people from Christian families.
+us, and not just for people from Christian families.
 These aims are all in accordance with our Trust Deed dated 4th February, 1993.
-Any enquiries for a place at an Anvil Trust property should be made by approaching Social Services, as they allocate places not Anvil Trust.
-Existing homes, which the Trust set up and continues to support are:
+Any enquiries for places at an Anvil Trust property should be made

 Anvil House

 A home in Billericay, Essex for seven adults with learning disabilities who continue to live happily, receiving 24 hour care from the care providers.
-The home opened in 1993, the building being owned and managed by Stonham Housing Association.
+The home opened in 1993, the building being

 Anvil Mews

 The home is for two young adults who have learning disabilities and need 24 hour support in their everyday lives.
 The home, in Billericay, was opened in 2002.
-Anvil Mews is owned and managed by Swan Housing Association.
+Anvil Mews is owned and managed by

 Andrew House